Azure/azurestack-powershell/docs/migration-guides/migration-guide.2.0.0-preview.md

 This document serves as both a breaking change notification and migration guide for consumers of the AzureStack powershell version 2.0.0-preview.
 The module AzureStack 2.0.0-preview is compatible with both powershell core and windows powershell.
 The modules an also be installed on MacOs and Linux in addition to Windows.

-The previous version 1.8.1 is combatible only with windows powershell and does not support Mac/Linux platforms.
+The previous version 1.8.1 is compatible only with windows powershell and does not support Mac/Linux platforms.
 The version 1.8.1 also requires AzureRM modules instead of Az.

 The modules are generated with the autorest tool (https://github.com/Azure/autorest.powershell).